What are we aiming at in terms of training?

 Regardless of how it has evolved, the fundamental origin of current wushu is the traditional Chinese Martial Arts.
 Whether it can be applied in terms of fighting, I believe it depends on the level of understanding of those movements and its application by each different person.
 No doubt, it is less actual fighting skills than the traditional training method, nevertheless, it does included self-defence techniques.
 It may appear that there is less actual fighting in current training method than in the traditional training method, there are essences of self-defence techniques embedded.

-We teach wushu, Taiji (Chen style) both for adults and children, and are due to start lessons in San Shou (fighting) in July.
+We teach wushu, Taiji (Chen style) both for adults and children, and are due to start lessons in San Shou (fighting) soon.

 You are currently browsing offline